Cell Line Classification Using Electric Cell-substrate Impedance Sensing (ECIS): ECIS-based Cell Line Classification Analysis

-Figure~\ref{fig:tree_best} offers a visual of the best pair of features proposed in Table~\ref{tab:tree}, and their ability to separate the data with respect to classification trees.
-In panel (a), we see that the majority of points of the same color reside in the same rectangular region, indicating correct classification.
-This behavior makes sense given the high out-of-sample classification rate (93\%) observed in Table~\ref{tab:tree}.
+Figure~\ref{fig:tree_best} offers a visualization of the best pair of features proposed in Table~\ref{tab:tree}, and their ability to separate the data with respect to classification trees.
+In panel (A), we see that most of the cells from the same line (represented by points of the same color) reside in the same rectangular region, indicating correct classification.
+This behavior reflects the high out-of-sample classification rate (95\%) observed in Table~\ref{tab:tree}.